Arizona DUI Checkpoints and Your Rights

 If the officer requests a search of your car, tell him or her that you do not consent to such a search.
 If the officer removes you from the vehicle and searches it anyway, do not refuse to cooperate.

-When you get to the police station, repeat your request to speak with an attorney before you answer any questions.
+When you get to the police station, repeat your request to speak with an experienced DUI attorney in Phoenix before you answer any questions.
 At this point, you may be asked to undergo a BAC test.
 If you refuse this test, the law states that your license will be revoked or suspended.

 When your attorney arrives, speak frankly with him or her and make sure that you exercise your right to have your attorney present during questioning.